pingidentity/pingone-mobile-sdk-android/README.md

 Add the google-services.json retrieved from the Firebase developers console to your project.

-When configuring your PingOne SDK application in the PingOne admin web console you should fill in the Package Name and the Server Key.
+When configuring your PingOne MFA SDK application in the PingOne admin web console you should fill in the Package Name and the Server Key.
 See [Edit an application](https://docs.pingidentity.com/bundle/pingone/page/avw1564020489881.html) in the administration guide.

 #### 1.5.2 HMS Push Notification:

 Add the agconnect-services.json retrieved from the Huawei developers console to your project.

-When configuring your PingOne SDK application in the PingOne admin web console you should fill in the Package Name, App ID, Client ID and the Client Secret.
+When configuring your PingOne MFA SDK application in the PingOne admin web console you should fill in the Package Name, App ID, Client ID and the Client Secret.
 See [Edit an application](https://docs.pingidentity.com/bundle/pingone/page/avw1564020489881.html) in the administration guide.

-### 1.6 Add the PingOne SDK component into your existing project
+### 1.6 Add the PingOne MFA SDK component into your existing project

 1. In the Project `build.gradle` file, make sure you have the `mavenCentral` repository:
 ```groovy